 and to confidentiality of various services (medical, dental, mental health, etc.)

-to maintain the confidentiality of information about college students by a variety
+maintain the confidentiality of information about college students by a variety of

-to read and keep a copy of FERPA for your information.
-You are encouraged to read
+read and keep a copy of FERPA for your information.
+You are encouraged to read the

 in certain occupations from disclosing information without written consent by the